Nigel Dick: Awards

 Dick's film work has won three MTV awards, two Billboard Awards and three MVPA awards.
 His videos have won a BRIT Award and been nominated for more than twenty MTV Video Music Awards, sixteen MuchMusic Video Awards and a Grammy Award.
 His personal nominations include a Cable Ace Award.

+In 2000, Dick was given a Lifetime Achievement Award in the MPVA Awards.

 Musician

 Dick was a founding member of pub-rock act and Stiff Records house band The Stiff All Stars.
 The band was briefly signed to Stiff Records competitor Chiswick Records in 1980 and subsequently released four singles.
 Band line-up was Andy Murray (guitar, vocals), Nigel Dick (bass, vocals), Pete Glenister (guitar), Nicky Graham (keys), Nick Garnett (drums) Hugh Attwooll (drums).
 Despite the band's name, only Murray and Dick actually worked at Stiff Records; Glenister went on to write and produce for Alison Moyet, Kirsty MacColl, Darius; Graham went on to write and produce Bros.
 The band appeared on TV, toured frequently and supported Jools Holland, Any Trouble, Madness amongst others.
 Jamie West-Oram featured in an early line-up but left to join The Fixx.
 Thirty years after the release of their first single The Stiff All Stars released their first album '12.5 on a 10 Point Scale' which featured new tracks and previously unreleased songs featuring Jeff Porcaro (Toto) and Carl Verheyen (Supertramp).

 Dick also appeared four times as a backing musician on BBC's famous 'Top of the Pops': three times with Jona Lewie ('Kitchen at Parties', 'Stop The Cavalry') and once with The Snowmen ('Hokey Cokey').

 As a guitarist, he has released three albums: